RJ-DP/keywords/README.md

 Secondary Storage

-•	Purpose: Used for long-term data retention and has a much larger capacity compared to primary storage.
+ Used for long-term data retention and has a much larger capacity compared to primary storage.

-•	Characteristics:
-	Non-volatile: Retains data even when the power is off.
+These are non-volatile: Retains data even when the power is off.
 Slower access speed compared to primary storage.
 Larger capacity than primary storage.

 •	Types: